 As usual, it took me ages to actually try all of the products.
-Even though this is late, some of the products are worth checking out so I thought I’d show you anyway.
+Even though this is late, some of the products in this Glossybox are worth checking out so I thought I’d show you anyway.

 I don’t have a huge amount of faith in beauty boxes, but they do bring me new products.
 I just find sometimes the products are something I won’t use and it seems wasteful – but that’s the point I guess, to figure out what I like and what I don’t.
 I think ideally, I’d only get one every few months.

 Firstly, the Christmas box was lovely and that may or may not have made me want this particular one…

 It’s a gorgeous rose gold, with a lovely snow decoration and the words ‘Let it Snow’ & ‘Let’s Celebrate’ on the side (nice touch).
 It makes this box seem luxurious and a bit special – certainly Christmassy.
 I like to keep nice boxes for storage and this one will definitely be staying.